ZBoxApp/ZimbraExampleExtensions/README.md

 ## Examples

-* [HttpExtension](./HttpExtension), shows how to add a new Endpoint on Zimbra server to process Http request.
+* [HttpExtension](./HttpExtension), shows how to add a new Endpoint on Zimbra server to process a http request.